 The lucid assessment helps you learn more about the candidate and how they converse about themselves; are they understandable, honest, and capable of handling the job?

-You want to understand their sense of identity and how they came to achieve their goals.
+You want to understand their sense of identity and how they came to achieve their goals as sales recruiters.
 You’ll also want to learn about their drive for work, their ability to use their skills, their future goals, and their ability to handle difficult tasks and confrontations.
 The LUCID assessment will help you to better understand these areas and define who will be a fit.

 2. Skills-Based Assessments